seatable/seatable-developer-docs/docs/scripts/javascript/basic_structure_js.md

         1. `getTables()` is the function to get all bases from the object `base`.

     2. 1. `output` is also a predefined-object provided by SeaTable.
-        1. `length` is just a normal operation in Javascript.
+        1. `length` is just a normal operation in JavaScript.

     As you can see, the script will output the number of tables in your base.
-Read the comments behind the two lines to get more information about the difference between a predefined object, a method of this object and an ordinary javascript function.
+Read the comments behind the two lines to get more information about the difference between a predefined object, a method of this object and an ordinary JavaScript function.

 === "Get column names"